TiesdeKok/LearnPythonforResearch/README.md

 By installing the Anaconda Distribution you essentially obtain everything you need to get started with Python for Research!

-<h4 id="anacondainstall">Install Anaconda</h4>
+<h4 id="anacondainstall">Step 1: Install Anaconda</h4>

  1. Go to [anaconda.com/download/](https://www.anaconda.com/download/)
- 2. Download the **Python 3.6 version** installer
+ 2. Download the **Python 3.x version** installer
  3. Install Anaconda.
-A couple of notes:
- 	* For a first install, I recommend ticking the boxes to make it your primary installation and adding it to your path.
  	* It is worth to take note of the installation directory in case you ever need to find it again.
  4. Check if the installation works by launching a command prompt (terminal) and type `python`, it should say Anaconda at the top.
  	* On Windows I recommend using the `Anaconda Prompt`

 *Note:* Anaconda also comes with the `Anaconda Explorer`, I haven't personally used it yet but it might be convenient.

+<h4 id="anacondainstall">Step 2: Set up the <i>learnpythonforresearch</i> environment</h4>

+1. Make sure you've cloned/downloaded this repository: [Clone repository](#clonerepo)
+2. `cd` (i.e. Change) to the folder where you extracted the ZIP file
+   for example: `cd "C:\Files\Work\Project_1"`
+   *Note:* if you are changing do folder on another drive you might have to also switch drives by typing, for example, `E:`
+3. Run the following command `conda env create -f environment.yml`
+4. Activate the environment with: `conda activate LearnPythonforResearch`

+A full list of all the packages used is provided in the `environment.yml` file.

 <h4 id="pythonversion">Python 3 vs Python 2?</h4>

-Python 3.x is the newer and superior version over Python 2.7 so I strongly recommend to use Python 3.x (Python 3.6) whenever possible.
+Python 3.x is the newer and superior version over Python 2.7 so I strongly recommend to use Python 3.x whenever possible.
+There is no reason to use Python 2.7, unless you are forced to work with old Python 2.7 code.

-The only reason to occasionally use Python 2.7 would be if you are "forced" to (i.e. there is a package that you have to use but that is not yet updated to work with Python 3).
-In this unlikely scenario I would recommend to just install Python 2.7 alongside Python 3.6, and only use Python 2.7 when you need to.

 <h2 id="usingpython">Using Python</h2>